 \subsection{Librispeech}

-Table~\ref{tab:result_librispeech} summarizes the results on the LibriSpeech corpus.
-We used the LC-BLSTM-40+40 configuration for LC-BLSTM encoders.
-The results were consistent with those on TEDLIUM2: we obtained moderate improvement with quantity regularization for BLSTM MoChA.
-For UniLSTM MoChA models, CTC-ST achieved relative improvements of $11.3$\% and $6.2$\% on the \textit{test-clean} and \textit{test-other} sets, respectively.
-SpecAugment gave additional $10.6$\% and $17.6$\% improvements on top of the CTC-ST results.
-For LC-BLSTM MoChA models, the improvements by CTC-ST were smaller than those on TEDLIUM2, though it was still helpful.
-This was because the training data size was much larger than for TEDLIUM2, while the input lengths of the test sets were not very long as shown in Fig.~\ref{fig:corpus_utt_dist}.
-However, the combination with SpecAugment confirmed the effectiveness of CTC-ST on large-scale data as well: we obtained additional gains of $10.2$\% and $18.7$\% on the \textit{test-clean} and \textit{test-other} sets, respectively.
-Furthermore, the best MoChA models significantly outperformed their RNN-T counterparts on the \textit{test-other} set.
+Table~\ref{tab:taslp2021_result_librispeech} summarizes the results on the LibriSpeech corpus.
+For the UniLSTM MoChA model, CTC-ST achieved relative improvements of 14.8\% and 5.8\% on the \textit{test-clean} and \textit{test-other} sets, respectively.
+For the LC-BLSTM MoChA model, we obtained gains of 27.0\% and 2.1\% with CTC-ST on the \textit{test-clean} and \textit{test-other} sets, respectively.
+Therefore, we conclude that CTC-ST is effective for large-scale data as well.
+Furthermore, the best MoChA models outperformed their RNN-T counterparts except for the \textit{dev-clean} set.

 We also compared our models with streaming RNN-based E2E systems reported in the literature.
-Our enhanced MoChA models showed the best performance, although this was not a fair comparison for the LC-BLSTM encoder because of its different lookahead latency\footnote{The maximum algorithmic lookahead latency of our LC-BLSTM MoChA was $860$ms (= $400$ms ($N_{\rm c}$) + $400$ms ($N_{\rm r}$) + $60$ms (CNN)).
-Therefore, the average latency was $(400+800)/2+60=660$ms.}.
-However, our UniLSTM MoChA model had already matched the performance of MTA~\cite{online_hybrid_ctc_attention_taslp2020}.
+Our enhanced MoChA models optimized with CTC-ST showed the best performance.
+To compare our model with sMoChA\cite{online_hybrid_ctc_attention} and MTA~\cite{online_hybrid_ctc_attention_taslp2020}, we deactivated SpecAugment in the LC-BLSTM MoChA model.
+The results were 3.9\% and 11.2\% on the \textit{test-clean} and \textit{test-other} sets, and we still confirmed that our method outperformed them.
+The average lookahead latency of our LC-BLSTM MoChA was 660ms (= 400ms ($\blocksizecurrent$)/2 + 400ms ($\blocksizeright$) + 60ms (CNN) while that was 640ms (= 640ms/2 + 320ms) in~\cite{online_hybrid_ctc_attention,online_hybrid_ctc_attention_taslp2020}.
+Therefore, we consider that the difference in the lookahead latency is negligible.
 Because CTC-ST is a method to enhance attention-based decoders, any type of encoder can be used.
-Further improvement is expected by replacing the encoder with Transformer~\cite{vaswani2017attention} or Conformer~\cite{gulati2020} blocks, which we leave for a future work.
+Further improvement is expected by adapting Transformer~\cite{vaswani2017attention} and Conformer~\cite{gulati2020} encoders, which we leave for a future work.